garytkchan/poker-app/README.md

   9. High card

  ## Steps to run the app in development mode
- 1. Have Node.js installed in your local machine
+ 1. Have npm and node.js installed in your local machine
  2. Navigate to the directory '/poker-app/src' in the terminal.
-Run the following command:
+Run the following commands:
     ###  `npm install`
     ###  `node poker.js`